zmkfirmware/zmk/docs/docs/development/hardware-integration/index.md

   - A [matrix transform](../../config/layout.md), which defines how the kscan row/column events are translated into logical "key positions".
   - An [optional description](physical-layouts.md#optional-keys-property) of physical key positions and sizes, in order to visualize the keyboard accurately in [ZMK Studio](../../features/studio.md).
 - A [keymap](../../keymaps/index.mdx), which binds each key position to a behavior, e.g. key press, mod-tap, momentary layer, in a set of layers.
-- Other, optional configuration items for features such as encoders or lighting systems.
+- Other, optional configuration items to support features such as encoders or lighting systems.

 These core architectural elements are defined per-keyboard, and _where_ they are defined depends on the specifics of how that keyboard is built.
 For an overview on the general concepts of boards and shields, also see the [FAQs on boards and shields](../../faq.md#why-boards-and-shields-why-not-just-keyboard).

+## Organizational Overview

-## Self-Contained Keyboard
+### Self-Contained Keyboard

 For a [self-contained keyboard](../../hardware.mdx#onboard) that includes the microprocessor, all of the above architecture components are included in the Zephyr _board_ definition.
 You can see an example for the [Planck V6](https://github.com/zmkfirmware/zmk/tree/main/app/boards/arm/planck) board directory.

-With this type of keyboard, the full ZMK definition for the keyboard exists in the `app/boards/<arch>/<keyboard_name>` directory, e.g. `app/boards/arm/planck/`.
+With this type of keyboard, the full ZMK definition for the keyboard exists in the `<board_root>/boards/<arch>/<keyboard_name>` directory where `<board_root>` is `zmk/app` or a [module](../../features/modules.mdx) root, e.g. `zmk/app/boards/arm/planck/`.
 In that directory you'll have the following files, where there can be multiple `<board_name>`s, corresponding to each keyboard part for [split keyboards](../../features/split-keyboards.md):

 - A `Kconfig.board` file that defines the toplevel [Kconfig](https://docs.zephyrproject.org/3.5.0/build/kconfig/index.html) items for the board, including which SoC Kconfig setting it depends on.